graphile/crystal/postgraphile/website/postgraphile/polymorphism.md

 detect and generate GraphQL interfaces and unions (rather than regular object types) from your database tables, you need to provide PostGraphile some hints or instructions; one way to do this is with smart tags.
-Which smart tags to apply will depends on what shape your data is.
+Which smart tags to apply will depend on what shape your data is.

 :::tip